 The structure is located close to Barrington Street where a number of buildings are similar in design and scale used for commercial purposes similar to this structure.
 The building fits in well within the area where it is situated.

-Present Owner(s): Richard Arab

-Address: 7147 Abbott Drive,

-Halifax, NS, B3L 2L6
+Present Owner(s): Richard Arab Original Owner(s): Richard Weldon Address: 7147 Abbott Drive, Occupation: Barrister Halifax, NS, B3L 2L6